Anthony Levandowski

-Anthony Levandowski (born March 15, 1980) is a French-American self-driving car engineer.
+Anthony Levandowski (born March 15, 1980) is a French-American, self-proclaimed self-driving car engineer.
 In 2009, Levandowski co-founded Google's self-driving car program, known as Waymo, and was a technical lead until 2016.
 In 2010, he co-founded Google X along with Yoky Matsuoka and Sebastian Thrun.
 In 2016, he co-founded and sold Otto, an autonomous trucking company, to Uber Technologies.
 In 2018, he co-founded the autonomous trucking company Pronto; the first self-driving technology company to complete a cross-country drive in an autonomous vehicle in October 2018.
 At the 2019 AV Summit hosted by The Information, Levandowski remarked that a fundamental breakthrough in artificial intelligence is needed to move autonomous vehicle technology forward.

 In 2019, Levandowski was indicted on 33 federal charges of theft of self-driving car trade secrets.
-In August 2020, Levandowski pled guilty to one of the 33 charges, and was sentenced to 18 months in prison.
-He was pardoned less than six months later on January 20, 2021, the last day of Donald Trump's presidency.
+In August 2020, Levandowski pleaded guilty to one of the 33 charges, and was sentenced to 18 months in prison.
+He was pardoned less than six months later on January 20, 2021, the last day of Donald Trump's first presidential term.
 In September, 2021 Levandowski rejoined Pronto as CEO; subsequently announcing the company's new offroad autonomous division.